rj3-030/Project4/README.md

 # Project4
-this is a practice for git and github
+this is a practice for git and github.